silnrsi/fonts/documentation/maintenance.md

 To update a hosted font package:

 - Pull all changes to the GFR repository.
-- Copy the complete contents of the updated font release package into the existing *familyid* folder.
+- Copy the complete contents of the updated font release package into the existing *familyid/* folder.
 Be careful to remove any files that are no longer part of the package but retain any handcrafted `fontmanifest.json` file.
 - Check the `fontmanifest.json` file and update the info if necessary, particularly the *version*.
 - Update the `familyid_base.json` basefile, and carefully check data that may change between versions, such as *packagepath* and *ziproot*.
 - Rebuild the `families.json` file.